Vo-Tuan/Vo-Tuan/README.md

 # Tuan Vo

-Hey Tuan here, born in 2006 and a current undergrad CS student
+Hey Tuan here, born in 2006 and a current undergrad CS student.

+yeah thats it...